 - Tennis balls and racquet.

 - Age appropriate books to read.
-Please keep magazines in good taste.
+Please keep magazines and games in good taste.

 - It is a good idea to bring mosquito lotion or stick.
 Aerosol sprays are not allowed, as they are environmentally unfriendly and flammable near campfires.